kuhnst-akros-ch/mcp-ollama-docker/README.md

 # Ollama as MC Server in Windsurf

-MCP server configuration for IDEs to connect to Ollama instances.
-Pre-configured for Akros Marvin server by default.
+MCP server configuration for IDEs to connect to Ollama instances.<br/>
+(Pre-configured for Akros Marvin server.)

 ## Requirements
 - Docker installed and running